Eugene-Fed/test_for_MindSet/README.md

 ### dataset_generator.ipynb
 It generates .IDX dataset from parsed *Russian News Corpus*
 **IMPORTANT**
-I was not able to make a dataset of more than **100,000** image options, because already at 150,000 a Memory Error occurs when saving the finished dataset.
+I was not able to make a dataset of more than **150,000** image options, because it can generate `Memory Error` occurs when saving the finished dataset.
 I am using *Intel Core i7* with *16GB of memory*.
-Perhaps it will be possible to make a dataset for 120-130 thousand, but I don’t see much point in this.
+Perhaps it will be possible to make a bigger dataset with `int8` np.dtype for image representation.

 ### RECOMENDATION FOR FUTURE:
-1. CHECK YOU DATASET!!!
+1. **CHECK YOU DATASET**!!!
 It can has several errors, that will give you **big shit**.
+2. **NORMALIZE YOU IMAGES**!!!
+This increases the contrast and the ability to recognize elements in the image.